 The rules for deciding who can claim a qualifying child also decides who can claim the child for the following:

-- head of household filing status,
+- head-of-household filing status,

 - child tax credit,

-- dependent care credit,
+- dependent care credit, and

-- exclusion for dependent care benefits, and
+- exclusion for dependent care benefits.

 Multiple Support Declaration, Form 2120

-If any taxpayer cannot claim more than one half of the support for an individual, but the individual is supported by several individuals under a multiple support agreement, then any taxpayer who provided more than 10% of the dependent's support can claim the dependency exemption if a multiple support declaration is filed.
+If any taxpayer cannot claim more than ½ of the support for an individual, but the individual is supported by several individuals under a multiple support agreement, then any taxpayer who provided more than 10% of the dependent's support can claim the dependency exemption if a multiple support declaration is filed.
 The taxpayer claiming the dependency exemption must attach Form 2120, Multiple Support Declaration to his return, which states that each person who contributed more than 10% of support has signed a written declaration stating that they will not claim the exemption.
 The declaration statement must include the calendar years for which the waiver applies, the name of the qualifying dependent, and each taxpayer's name, address, and social security number who could have claimed the exemption.
 These written declarations should be retained by the taxpayer claiming the exemption, so that they are available if the IRS requests them, since they are not filed with the tax return.